 Modern healthcare without medical imaging?
 Unthinkable.
 Medical imaging is a vital diagnostic tool: x-rays, mammograms, ultrasound or computed tomography images all help diagnose patients' injuries and diseases.
 But applying the appropriate medical imaging procedure for each patient requires skill.
-Which is why diagnostic medical radiation technologists (MRTs) are highly sought after, and not just in New Zealand.
+Which is why diagnostic medical imaging technologists (MITs) are highly sought after, and not just in New Zealand.

 Graduates who hit the ground running are the best way to meet this demand.
 That's why Bachelor of Health Science students spend at least two days a week in clinical practice in a radiology facility.
 It's a great way to apply what you've learnt in the classroom, and an unmissable networking opportunity.